List of content you will read in this article:

 3. Ensure the Cipher Suites Match

 Cipher Suite mismatch is one of the common causes of a failed SSL handshake.
-Cipher Suites mismatch occurs when your browser fails to establish a secure connection with a server that uses SSL or HTTPS.
+It occurs when your browser fails to establish a secure connection with a server that uses SSL or HTTPS.

-When the Cipher Suites used by a server do not match or support the one used by a browser, an SSL Handshake Failed error will take place.
+When the Cipher Suites used by a server do not match or support the one used by a browser, an SSL Handshake Failed error will occur.

 How do you establish if there is a mismatch?
-You have to compare the Cipher Suites that your browser and the server supports in the SSL Labs.
+It will help if you compare your browser's Cipher Suites and the server support in the SSL Labs.
 Here are the steps.

 - Click on "Projects."

 - Select "SSL Client Test."

 - Under SSL Client Test, scroll to "Protocol Features" and open it.
 You will get a list of the Cipher Suites your browser supports.